 Ruth Newell is freelance writer with a serious slant towards dharma-travel.
 She spent the last 25 years writing a wide variety of technical documents, marketing material, and website content for Native American Tribes, government entities, and corporations.
 Much of her professional writing has involved sustainable development (specializing in zero waste technologies), comprehensive and environmental planning, fundraising, as well as community and business development.
 She also taught creative writing in a private school for 16 years.
 For the last two years, she’s been traveling and writing about they places she visits, the people she meets and the food she eats.
 She’s lived in many places over the years and when asked where she is “from,” she responds that her home is where her heart is and where her heart lies is her secret.
 She does, however, currently call North San Diego County home “base”; yet, that could change at any moment…depending on which direction the wind blows.

-Jason W. Womack, MEd, MA, one of the newest contributors to realfoodtraveler, is a road warrior, business consultant, and author.
+Jason W. Womack, MEd, MA, is a road warrior, business consultant, and author.
 He provides practical methods to maximize tools, systems, and processes to achieve quality work/life balance.
 He has worked with leaders and executives for over 16 years in the business and education sectors.
 His focus is on creating ideas that matter and implementing solutions that are valuable to organizations and the individuals in those organizations.
 He’s also the author of Your Best Just Got Better: Work Smarter, Think Bigger, Make More.

 While earning a degree in Tourism Administration from Cal Poly University in San Luis Obispo, California, Lindsay Milich developed a strong interest in topics such as culinary tourism, poverty reduction through tourism, and the cultural implications of tourism.
 She’s lived in Heidelberg, Germany and has traveled to Eastern Europe, Greece, and Spain.
 When not traveling or scheming about future journeys, Lindsay is studying and savoring the flavors of world cultures through her food and travel blog Coffee Cup Travels.
 She’s worked for The International Ecotourism Society and the Center for Sustainable Tourism Initiatives in Montenegro.
 She currently works and resides in Podgorica, Montenegro.